 Bob Paterson was born in Hamilton in 1916 and grew up on Homewood Avenue in the city’s west end.
-He graduated from McMaster in 1938 and then went to work in Toronto for London Life.
+He graduated from McMaster University in 1938 and then went to work in Toronto for London Life.
 He was, as he put it, vaguely away of events in Europe but “life pretty well went on.”
-A sportsman all of his life (he acquired the nickname, “Flan” for his devotion to flannel socks), he was in Algonquin Park in May 1940, fishing with his Dad, when the German army broke through the famed Maginot Line.
+A sportsman all of his life (he acquired the nickname “Flan” for his devotion to flannel socks), he was in Algonquin Park in May 1940, fishing with his dad, when the German army broke through the famed Maginot Line.
 “Then I knew that the game was up….
 I knew it was an all or nothing situation.
 You just damn well had to join.”

-The introduction to military proved as interesting for Paterson as it did for most others: “…My commission was dated June and I was taken on … provisional second lieutenant, supernumerary … I was the lowest of the low…” He admitted to being “pretty green… We had no military training at all.
+The introduction to military proved as interesting for Paterson as it did for most others: “My commission was dated June and I was taken on … provisional second lieutenant, supernumerary … I was the lowest of the low.”
+He admitted to being “pretty green….
+We had no military training at all.
 We didn’t know how to dress properly, how to salute, how to march, how to do a damn thing, and [we] were given men to command.
-It was,” he thought, “pretty awful…”
+It was pretty awful.”

-In time, Paterson, like the Battalion as a whole, became soldiers.
-His brief artillery training made him a natural fit for command of the mortar platoon although it did not have any mortars for some time.
-Years later, 2Lt Pete Stephen could still “see him out on the training area, trying to teach them how to fire a mortar with a piece of stovepipe and sticks of wood that fitted in the stovepipe…” But leadership does not depend on equipment and Paterson was making an impact on his men without it.
-Pte Mike Forester, a tough young lad from Grimsby thought “Oh gosh, Paterson was a prince.
-I really liked [him]… He was a very quiet-spoken man… He had that knack about him, treated everybody the same, and he was very well liked … he was one of the men, just like Al Rathbone [later longtime OC of the Mortar Platoon].
+In time, Paterson, like the men of the Battalion as a whole, became soldiers.
+His brief artillery training made him a natural fit for command of the mortar platoon, although it did not have any mortars for some time.
+Years later, 2Lt Pete Stephen could still “see him out on the training area, trying to teach them how to fire a mortar with a piece of stovepipe and sticks of wood that fitted in the stovepipe.”
+But leadership does not depend on equipment, and Paterson was making an impact on his men without it.
+Pte Mike Forester, a tough young lad from Grimsby, thought, “Oh gosh, Paterson was a prince.
+I really liked [him]….
+He was a very quiet-spoken man….
+He had that knack about him, treated everybody the same, and he was very well liked … he was one of the men, just like Al Rathbone [later long-time OC of the Mortar Platoon].
 He had that same disposition.”

 While in Jamaica, Paterson had substituted for the adjutant, Capt Art Hay, when he was absent.
-When Hay went to RMC in August 1942, Paterson became the acting adjutant; on 6 Feb 1943, Lt Paterson became the adjutant, an important position within the Battalion.
-It was a mark of his ability and he was promoted over a lot of other officers.
+When Hay went to RMC in August 1942, Paterson became the acting adjutant, and on 6 Feb.
+1943, Lt Paterson became the adjutant, an important position within the Battalion.
+It was a mark of his ability, and he was promoted over a lot of other officers.
 Not surprisingly, in some quarters, his appointment caused some small bit of jealousy.
 But Paterson loved it: “I liked being adjutant very much … you were your own boss and well, you answered to the Colonel obviously, but you did all the administration.
 It was very busy….
 The most difficult thing I ever did in the army.”